 Maintenance & hygiene

 Remove wet spots and leftover food daily.
-Keep the sand bath clean by sifting out/replacing soiled parts.
+Keep the sand clean by sifting out/replacing soiled areas.
 It's best to partially replace the bedding so the surrounding area remains recognizable.
-Check the lid, rims, and furnishings weekly for wear and tear.
+Check the lid, edges, and furnishings weekly for wear and tear.

 - ✓ Place the enclosure in a draught-free place at a stable temperature; avoid rapid temperature fluctuations.